 ENTERING THE J:

-When in the J-FIT HEALTH CLUB workout spaces, face masks are recommended, although not required during heavy exertion or while outdoors.
+When in the J-FIT HEALTH CLUB workout spaces, face masks are required to cover your nose and mouth at all times.

 • Throughout the day, J-FIT HEALTH CLUB support staff and our maintenance staff are equipped with disinfectant spray bottles and towels for regular cleaning of all high-touch surfaces with EPA-listed disinfectant.